 The First Sorrowful Mystery is the Agony in the Garden — Jesus praying in Gethsemane on the night of his arrest, falling prostrate and sweating blood in his anguish, yet submitting his will to the Father: 'Not as I will, but as you will' (Matthew 26:39).
 The Mystery contemplates perfect obedience even in extreme suffering.
 Its spiritual fruit is obedience to God's will.
 It is prayed as the first decade on Tuesday and Friday, and on Sundays during Lent when the Sorrowful Mysteries are substituted for the usual Sunday mysteries.

-Obedience is the fruit of the Agony because Gethsemane is the supreme act of aligned will — human will submitted to divine will at maximum cost.
-Jesus prays 'not as I will, but as you will' (Matthew 26:39) three times.
+God's Will Be Done is the fruit of the Agony because Gethsemane is the supreme act of aligned will — a human will submitted to divine will at maximum cost.
+Jesus prays 'not as I will, but as thou wilt' (Matthew 26:39) three times.
 Aquinas, citing Gregory the Great: 'Obedience is rightly preferred to sacrifices, because by sacrifices another's body is slain whereas by obedience we slay our own will' (ST II-II, Q. 104; Moralia XXXV).
-Hebrews 5:8 adds: 'Son though he was, he learned obedience from what he suffered.'
+Hebrews 5:8: 'whereas indeed he was the Son of God, he learned obedience by the things which he suffered.'